Nanya Aku-Ki Sanders – NAS, Houston, Texas

 Sacred Springs of Texas-Water is Life & Comanche Spirit Rising

 Ron is an accomplished and award-winning watercolor painter and portrait artist.
 His love of building kites started when he built stunt kites for family members as Christmas presents.
 His kite design, ability, and interest in appliqué made for a perfect transition into unique large heavily appliquéd soft kites.
-His portrait Rokkaku kites are well known all over the world.
+His portrait of Rokkaku kites is well-known all over the world.

 Ron’s works are very stable flying kites and fly in winds from 3 to 22 mph.